Tipping Arguments

 But in the end, customers and servers frame their arguments in ways that don’t always align with reality.
 Customers often overestimate how much servers rely on tips, while servers underplay their actual earnings.
 There is also this pulling tension on both sides.
 Servers resist removing tips because tipping provides them with potentially higher earnings than a flat wage.
 Customers resist tipping because they feel forced to shoulder what they see as an employer’s responsibility.
 The tipping system is ultimately divisive, pitting servers and customers against each other rather than addressing the root issue: labor economics, wage policies, and employer accountability.

-To greatly simplify: The Neoliberal Consumer is outraged, The Enterprising Server is morally dubious, The Progressive Consumer is confused, yet all have somehow forgotten about the Scrooge of an owner2.
+To greatly simplify: The Neoliberal Consumer is outraged, The Enterprising Server is morally dubious, and The Progressive Consumer is confused, yet all have somehow forgotten about the Scrooge of an owner2.